SampMark/SampMark/README.md

 ---

 - 👋 Hello!
-I'm @SampMark from Brazil, an economist at IFRN
+I'm @SampMark from Brazil, an economist at [Instituto Federal de Educação, Ciência e Tecnologia do Rio Grande do Norte](https://portal.ifrn.edu.br/).
-- 👀 I'm passionate about Data Science and Analytics, focusing on exploratory data analysis and machine learning modeling
+- 👀 I'm passionate about Data Science and Analytics, focusing on exploratory data analysis and machine learning modeling.
 - 🌱 Currently, I'm learning Python programming and enhancing my skills in data visualization tools and techniques, machine learning, and predictive models.
 - 💞️ I'm eager to collaborate on research and projects involving Data Science, Economics, and Public Policy Evaluation, utilizing econometric analyses (mathematics and statistics) to explain phenomenas.
 - 📫 You can reach me via email at marcus.sampaio@ifrn.edu.br.